P4lm4/spisaq-frontend/README.md

 ## Usage

-To run the project locally, you can use Vite, a fast an[README.md](README.md)d optimized build tool for modern web projects.
+To run the project locally, you can use Vite, a fast an[README.md](README.md) optimized build tool for modern web projects.

 ```sh
 npm run dev
 ```
-Open your browser and navigate to http://localhost:3000 to see the application in action.